Core Principle 1

 Identify academic direction and supports.

-For example, many colleges are helping new students choose from a small set of “meta-majors,” or broad career and academic focus areas, including social and behavioral sciences, information technology, health careers, business, the arts and STEM.
-These are characterized by a default curriculum that allows students to explore and select a specific program of study by the end of their first year.
-An early determination of an academic direction helps students better understand the purpose of the courses they are taking, leading to increased student motivation and persistence.
+For example, many institutions are helping new students choose from a small set of broad career and academic focus areas (sometimes called “meta majors”), such as social and behavioral sciences, information technology, health careers, business, the arts, and STEM.
+These focus areas are characterized by a default curriculum which includes appropriate math and English courses and is aligned to a specific program of study.
+By the end of their first year, students are able to make informed choices about their major from among the more defined options within that general area of study.
+Such an early determination of academic direction helps students better understand the purpose of the courses they are taking, which leads to increased motivation and persistence.

-Leading colleges are not focused on screening students out of credit-bearing work and into remediation.
-Instead, they are implementing innovative and effective intake processes that help students clarify their goals, build their academic confidence and college know-how, and position themselves for success in gateway courses and beyond.Next Principle
+Effective institutions are not focused on screening students out of credit-bearing work and into remediation.
+Instead, they are designing innovative, aligned, and effective intake processes that help students clarify their goals, build their academic confidence and college know-how, and position themselves for success in gateway courses.
+It should also be noted that while onboarding is a critical phase in a student’s learning journey, support should continue throughout the journey and not stop after the first year.Next Principle

-Bailey, T., Jaggars, S.S., & Jenkins, D. (2015).
+Bailey, T., Jaggars, S.S., and Jenkins, D. (2015).
 “Redesigning America’s Community Colleges: A Clearer Path to Student Success.”
 Cambridge, MA: Harvard University Press.